 2018-19 Botanical Gardens of New York

 This series of large abstract/realist paintings depicts images from my visits to both the Brooklyn and Bronx Botanical Gardens of New York.
-This is a new series that shows my last five paintings completed since since November 2018.
+This is a new series that shows my last six paintings completed since since November 2018.

 2013-18 Mystical Realism

 This series of large-scale realist paintings depicts the organic greens and natural environments that enhance my life from a local community sponsored agricultural farm to an amazing number of wonderful farm stands throughout the Philadelphia region.

 Before they are consumed, I take a photograph of my freshly picked subjects.
 I,place them on a white ground to dramatize their natural abstract forms and designs in an effort to create a floating or more mystical composition than that of a traditional still life’s perspective.
 I then bring the image into Photoshop to colorize, move parts around and sometimes combine it with other images.
 After that I vectorize the jpegs in Illustrator to eliminate their pixels so they can be enlarged as solid vector units of color.
 With a mix of orange, ochre and raw sienna, I underpaint the entire painting.
 All the basic proportions, scaling and drawing are done at this stage before the colors are applied because of their large scale.

 The subjects become portraits, rather than still lifes, and are made more dramatic by their super size and shadows.
 The canvases are all scaled up by eye with no projection.
 This allows my work to be more painterly than their computer sketched models.
 I also sometimes use multiple views within one canvas to add some magic and bird’s-eye perspectives.